-Trade-In (Tagged Equipment)
+Trade-In (Tagged Asset)

-The trade-in value of tagged equipment (capital equipment) will be treated as a non-cash payment on the purchase of the new equipment.
-The equipment being traded-in will be disposed of by removing the cost and accumulated depreciation from the general ledger (GL) via PSAM, any remaining book value will be recorded as a loss in account 970300 (Disposal of Plant Facilities) within the Investment in Plant SpeedType.
-After the department and the purchasing department have determined that the equipment will be traded in and the equipment has been picked up by the vendor, the organization will need to submit an Inventory Adjustment form, located on the UCCS Controller's web site, to the PA for the equipment that was traded in.
+The trade-in value of a tagged asset (capital asset) will be treated as a non-cash payment on the purchase of the new asset.
+The asset being traded-in will be disposed of by removing the cost and accumulated depreciation from the general ledger (GL) via PSAM, any remaining book value will be recorded as a loss in account 970300 (Disposal of Plant Facilities) within the Investment in Plant SpeedType.
+After the department and the purchasing department have determined that the asset will be traded in and the asset has been picked up by the vendor, the organization will need to submit an Inventory Adjustment form, located on the UCCS Controller's web site, to the PA for the asset that was traded in.
 It is the department's responsibility to verify that they receive the trade-in credit from the vendor.